 5. Turkey: Failed coup attempt (July 15)

-After the resignation of Turkish PM Davutoglu who failed to counter Erdogan’s ambition to become a 21st-century sultan, many things went awry in Turkey and culminated in a coup attempt.
+After the resignation of Turkish Prime Minister Davutoglu who failed to counter Erdogan’s ambition to become a 21st-century sultan, many things went awry in Turkey and culminated in a coup attempt.
 Unfortunately, many Balkan countries joined President Erdogan’s witch hunt following the unsuccessful coup, with even some unlikely allies like Bulgaria deporting dozens of alleged “Gulenists” to Ankara.
 What followed was the release of around 40.000 prisoners throughout Turkey to make room for the thousands of soldiers, journalists, judges, and other public servants allegedly involved in the coup.

 4. Kosovo: Ups and downs in recognition battle (January – December)